Exploration of an Interdisciplinary Scientific Landscape: Methods and Results

 \subsubsection{Citation communities}

 The citation network is a first opportunity to construct endogenous disciplines, by extracting citation communities.
 More precisely, this step aims at finding recurrent patterns in citations that would define a field by its citation practices.
 In order to be consistent with the particular data structure we have (missing incoming citations for sub-corpuses at maximal depth), we filter the network by removing all nodes with degree smaller than one.
-This ensures that kept nodes are either at least cited by an other node (and thus there are no missing edges for these nodes) or cite at least two other nodes, what can make ``bridges'' between sub-communities.
+This ensures that the nodes kept are either at least cited by an other node (and thus there are no missing edges for these nodes) or cite at least two other nodes, what can make ``bridges'' between sub-communities.
 The resulting network has a size of $\left|V\right| = 107164$ nodes and $\left|E\right| = 309778$ edges.
-It is visualized in Fig.~\ref{fig:citnw}.
+The citation network is visualized in Fig.~\ref{fig:citnw}.

-We use a standard modularity optimization algorithm to identify communities~\citep{blondel2008fast} in this citation network.
-It provides 29 communities with a modularity of 0.71.
-In comparison, a bootstrap of 100 randomisations of links in the network gives an average modularity of $-1.0\cdot 10^{-4} \pm 4.4\cdot 10^{-4}$ which means that communities are highly significant.
+We use a standard modularity optimization algorithm to identify communities~\citep{blondel2008fast} in the citation network.
+This Louvain algorithm is applied on the corresponding undirected network following the elementary solution for community detection in directed networks \citep{malliaros2013clustering}.
+It provides 29 communities with a modularity of 0.71, which means that communities are highly integrated (generally, values above 0.4 are already considered as strongly clustered \citep{newman2006modularity}).
+In comparison, a bootstrap of 100 randomisations of links in the network gives an average modularity of $-1.0\cdot 10^{-4} \pm 4.4\cdot 10^{-4}$.
+This bootstrap gives statistical significance to the value we obtained, as the observed modularity is larger by more than four order of magnitude than the standard deviation of this null model.